Why not try to search your room first?

 - The same thing happens in the prequel, Indiana Jones and the Last Crusade, where the villains ransack Jones' father's home in search for the Grail diary.
 Fortunately it was mailed to Indy beforehand.

-- Subverted in Persona 3 FES: in one of the security videos, Mitsuru calls in the cops because she thinks someone has broken into Junpei's room.
-Turns out it always looks like that...
+- Subverted in Persona 3: FES during one of the optional security videos, Mitsuru calls the cops because she thinks someone has broken into Junpei's room.
+Turns out it always looks like that.